Every now and then, the thriller/survival genre puts out a movie that would scare people enough to completely abandon a favorite leisure activity.

 When Alex started writing, he did a deep dive into the history of wild animals attacking people.
 While researching, the story of Jacqueline and Mark caught his eye, and he decided to use that incident as a base for his movie.

-Throughout the making of this movie, Adam’s main intention was to present it in a way that highlights the grotesque nature of these attacks.
+That said, throughout the making of the movie, Adam’s main intention was to present it in a way that highlights the grotesque nature of these attacks.

 The director was so petrified of the wild animals that he didn’t sleep the night before the first day of shooting.

-Upon release, Backcountry got positive responses from the audience and critics alike.
+Upon release, Backcountry received positive responses from audiences and critics alike.